Plan and book your private, tailor-made tour with vetted local experts

 In short, though, the best time to visit Guatemala largely depends on your preferences for weather and your interests in cultural events.

-Generally, the country experiences two main seasons: the dry season - running roughly from May to October - and the rainy season, from November to April.
+Generally, the country experiences two main seasons: the rainy season - running roughly from May to October - and the dry season, from November to April.

-The dry season (May to October) is often considered the best time to visit Guatemala for most travellers.
+The dry season (November to April) is often considered the best time to visit Guatemala for most travelers.
 During these months, the weather is more predictable, with less rainfall, making it ideal for outdoor activities such as exploring ancient Maya ruins, hiking in the highlands, and visiting coffee plantations.

-The dry season also coincides with several cultural events and holidays.
+The dry season also coincides with several cultural events and vacations.

 In addition to being aware of the two main seasons, also note that the climate in Guatemala is largely determined by altitude.
 In areas between 1300 and 1600m — which includes Guatemala City, Antigua, Lago de Atitlán and Cobán — the air is almost always fresh and the nights mild.